zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 ### Configuration Management with Spring Cloud Config

-- why do we need centralised configuration management
+- Why do we need centralised configuration management
 	- When configuration properties are stored in a single, centralized location (e.g., Git, SVN, or file system).
 This eliminates the need to manage configurations individually for each service.
 	- Microservices can fetch updated configurations without restarting, allowing runtime updates to critical parameters, like feature toggles or database connection details.
 	- It supports environment-specific configurations (e.g., dev, test, production) using profiles.
 This reduces duplication and ensures proper configuration per environment.